kesh-lang/kon/README.md

 clients:
     data: [ ["gamma", "delta"], [1, 2] ]

--- Line breaks are OK when inside arrays
+-- Line breaks can be used to separate array items
 hosts: [
     "alpha"
     "omega"